-Living in Bangkok for a decade, I’m used to the Thai version of western concepts not being quite like the west.
-In some cases it’s better, in some it’s worse, but in many cases it’s obvious the Thais who set it up don’t quite understand the concept of what they’re trying to emulate.
+Living in Bangkok for a decade, I am used to the Thai version of western concepts not being quite like the west.
+In some cases it is better, in some it’s worse, but in many cases it is obvious the Thais who set it up don’t quite understand the concept of what they’re trying to emulate.

 Currently being created by the Bangkok Metropolitan Administration (BMA), the new Bangkok dog park is going to be located in the Vacharapol area of Ram Intra district.
-The dog park will be on 4.6 rai of land and will include a running track, exercise areas and even a vet on duty for any problems you may be having with your dog.
+The dog park will be on 4.6 rai of land, and will include a running track, exercise areas and even a vet on duty for any problems you may be having with your dog.

 Restricting the poor dog to always being attached to its owner by a leash, however, defeats the object of a dog park.

-Needless to say, if you don’t mind dragging your dog around a dog park on a leash, the new Bangkok dog park is due to open sometime towards the end of 2013 (A year?
+Needless to say, if you do not mind dragging your dog around a dog park on a leash, the new Bangkok dog park is due to open sometime towards the end of 2013 (A year?
 Really?
 To create a dog park?).

 For those who prefer to give their dogs a modicum of freedom though, you may want to consider other alternatives.